By, Ginger E. Mosher

 Thy Kingdom Come

 In God’s perfect timing—we arrived at the Jamestown settlement and witnessed the moment that excavators struck water in the redigging of America’s first well.
 Spiritually speaking, this ground breaking event represented the reopening of the wells of revival in our land.
-Moved by the power of God at incredible event, I began to weep in intercession standing next to a tall bronze statue of Pocahontas.
+Moved by the power of God at that incredible event, I began to weep in intercession standing next to a tall bronze statue of Pocahontas.
 As the intensity of the intercession increased, my friend helped me get to a bench away from the public eye where I let the tears flow for God’s America.
-As soon as the burden lifted, Holy Spirit led us—past a newly erected evil masonic monument on the site—to the original settlement’s excavated foundation.
+As soon as the burden lifted, Holy Spirit led us—past a newly erected evil masonic monument—to the original settlement’s excavated foundation.
 Here we were impressed to boldly pray and passionately declare the Lord’s prayer! “…Hallowed be Thy name, Thy kingdom come, thy will be done on earth as it is in heaven…” especially in our nation.
 Also—according to a prophetic dream the night before—my friend symbolically removed a false stake or claim over America from the exact location in the settlement she had seen in the dream.
 In its place, she staked a claim for the kingdom of God.
 Oddly enough, our witnesses for this act of faith was a murder of black crows that gathered and loudly cawed at us from the branches of a very old tree.

 Pocahontas & Friends

 Filled with wonder at what we had experienced, we departed Jamestown and headed to our next divinely orchestrated stop.
-In historical Williamsburg, we were to meet and have lunch with a 14th generation descendant of Pocahontas—whom we had never before met.
+In historical Williamsburg, we were to meet and have lunch with a 14th generation descendant of Pocahontas—whom we had never met.
 She was there doing a true documentary about the life story of her ancestor.
 When we arrived, she introduced us to another woman—whom she had also just met—who ran a ministry to the First Nation people that reaches out all over America.
-(You just can’t make this stuff up.)
 Very aware of God in our midst, we enthusiastically shared our God given pieces with each other.
 We wanted to fully understand why we were there together in order to accomplish His purposes—both individually and corporately.
 The common thread in this meeting, other than God, seemed to revolve around the importance of Pocahontas.
 Earlier, while in the chapel at Jamestown, I had been impressed that she was a key part of the reason we were there.
 I later learned that Pocahontas—given the Christian name, Rebecca, after marrying an Englishman—became known, like Rebecca in the Bible, as the “mother of two nations” or a bridge between two nations.
 On the third day of our spirit-led adventure through Virginia—we would learn more about a bridge between nations.

 But first—having been freshly-filled with sustenance and encouragement over our divinely appointed lunch—we blessed each other’s endeavors and said our farewells.
 Holy Spirit then led us to take the highway around Richmond as we prayed concerning specific things that had taken place there during the Revolutionary and Civil War.
 As Holy Spirit navigated, we traveled on to northern Virginia to accomplish more of His purposes.
 There we stayed overnight with other friends and shared the stories of our God inspired adventure.
 It seems we were there not only to fellowship but to encourage and spark a passion in our friend’s hearts for their own spirit-led adventures with God.